ava-labs/subnet-evm/x/warp/README.md

 Avalanche Warp Messaging uses BLS Multi-Signatures with Public-Key Aggregation where every Avalanche validator registers a public key alongside its NodeID on the Avalanche P-Chain.

-Every Subnet needs read access to the Avalanche P-Chain to provide weighted sets of BLS Public Keys that correspond to the validator sets of each Subnet on the Avalanche Network.
-Avalanche Warp Messaging provides a basic primitive for signing messages with an aggregation of signatures from a source Subnet, and the ability for any Subnet to verify that message was signed by a threshold of validators from the source subent.
+Every node tracking a Subnet has read access to the Avalanche P-Chain.
+This provides weighted sets of BLS Public Keys that correspond to the validator sets of each Subnet on the Avalanche Network.
+Avalanche Warp Messaging provides a basic primitive for signing and verifying messages between Subnets: the receiving network can verify whether an aggregation of signatures from a set of source Subnet validators represents a threshold of stake large enough for the receiving network to process the message.

 For more details on Avalanche Warp Messaging, see the AvalancheGo [Warp README](https://github.com/ava-labs/avalanchego/blob/warp-readme/vms/platformvm/warp/README.md).